redhat-developer-demos/spring-petclinic/readme.md

 Click the `+Add` button and choose `From Git` type:

-Fill the git repo with the following value `https://github.com/redhat-developer-demos/spring-petclinic` and select the project as Java project:
+Fill the git repo with the following value `https://github.com/redhat-developer-demos/spring-petclinic` and select the project as Java project.
+Expand `Show advanced Git options` and for `Git reference`specify 'main' (or an alternative branch if appropriate).
+This will ensure the `Edit Source Code` option from the OpenShift Topology view works correctly; 'master' is assumed if this value is ommitted.

 ![Pet Clinic Deploy](images/7-petclinic-deploy.png)